Huanying04/Loli/README.md

 Take strawberry

 Put chocolate into school bag

-Put X into school bag
+Go to school

 Take out chocolate from school bag
-Take out X from school bag

-Drop X out of lollipop

 Replace chocolate with strawberry
 Keep lollipop
-	Add chocolate and strawberry together into strawberry on the lollipop Replace strawberry with strawberry on the lollipop Eat strawberry on the lollipop
+	Add chocolate and strawberry together into strawberry on the chocolate Replace strawberry with strawberry on the chocolate Eat strawberry on the chocolate

+Drop chocolate out of strawberry
 Show strawberry

+Go home

 Sleep
 ```